samplchallenges/SAMPL6/physical_properties/logP/analysis_with_reassigned_categories/README.md

 - `analysis_outputs_withrefs/` - Duplicates the `analysis_outputs` directory, but also includes analysis of Mobley lab reference calculations, which were not formal submissions.
 In addition to the plot categories above, also adds, under `MolecularStatisticsTables`, the following new plots:
     - `MAE_vs_method_plot_colored_by_type.pdf`: Barplot showing overall performance by MAE, with reference calculations colored differently.
     - `RMSE_vs_method_plot_colored_by_type.pdf`: Barplot showing overall performance by RMSE, with reference calculations colored differently.
+    - `molecular_error_distribution_ridge_plot_all_methods.pdf`: Error distribution of each molecules based on predictions from all methods.
+    - `molecular_error_distribution_ridge_plot_well_performing_methods.pdf`: Error distribution of each molecules based on predictions from only methods who are determined as consistently well-performing methods (submission IDs: hmz0n, gmoq5, j8nwc, hdpuj, dqxk4, vzgyt, qyzjx, REF13).

   ## Submission IDs for log *P* prediction methods